armostafizi/EvacuationModel/README.md

 # Vertical Evacuation Tsunami Evacuation Model

-This is an agent based modeling of vertical evacuation for the city of Seaside, OR.
+This repo includes the agent based model of the Tsunami evacuation for the city of Seaside, OR.
+This model is capable of simulating both horizontal and vertical evacuation as well as both pedestrians and vehicles.

 ## Getting Started